Micgreat/DevOps/Capstone-Projects/02.MarketPeak_Ecommerce/README.md

 ![img19](./img/23.installgitserver.png)

-5. All that's left is to copy the `HTTPS` link from github repository and paste to the server.
+5. All that's left is to copy the `HTTPS` clone link from github repository and paste to the server.

 ![img20](./img/24.clonegittoserver.png)